christopherhuntley/is135-docs/NutscapeAndExploder/Part1.md

 * Your job this session is to revise the `welcome2015.html` file to comply with HTML5, even if it doesn't come out looking exactly the same in the browser.
 We’ll step through each bugfix together in the steps that follow.
 First, however, take a couple minutes to talk through some of the errors:

   - A missing DOCTYPE (error message #3), which is why we had to set HTML5 in the validator.
-  - An `img` tag missing an `alt` attribute. the vaidator will flag this for every image that doesn't have alt text for accessibility.
+  - An `img` tag missing an `alt` attribute.
+The vaidator will flag this for every image that doesn't have alt text for accessibility.
 If you have a purely decorative image that does not need explanatory text, then the right thing is to set the alt text to an empty text string ('').
-  - Use of obsolete tags, including `basefont` (in error #6), `font` (many times), and `center` (error #44).
-This should be expected.
+  - Use of obsolete tags, including `basefont` (in error #6), `font` (in many error messages), and `center` (error #44).
+The obsolete tags should be expected.
 We use CSS to handle things like fonts and centering in HTML5.
-  - Other obsolete attributes like `align` and `width` being used on some `hr` tags.
+  - Other obsolete attributes like `ALIGN` and `WIDTH` being used on some `HR` tags.
 Like the bad tags, these properties are also invalid because they are handles by CSS now.
-  - Several messages like `Element hr not allowed as child of element h2 in this context.` This particular message means that the `hr` tag is being used improperly.
+  - Several messages like `Element hr not allowed as child of element h2 in this context.` This particular message means that the `HR` element is being used improperly.
 We'll see why in a bit.

 **4. Fix some of the basic structural errors.**

 * Take a good long look at the HTML code.
 We're missing some things.
-We don't even have an `HTML` tag!
+We don't even have an `<HTML>` tag!
 Remember that this page from 1994 predates standard HTML; lots of tags we use today didn't exist yet.
 * Add the necessary HTML document structure.
 It needs the `HTML`, `HEAD`, and `BODY`.
 Add the required markup, remembering to place the `TITLE` element inside the `HEAD`.
 It also needs a proper HTML5 `DOCTYPE` at the top of the file. *You may need to go back to your book to be sure you have used the right tags in the right places.*

   ![](images/BasicHtmlStructure.png)